aliascash/alias-wallet-archive/README.md

     cd spectre
     ./autogen.sh
-    ./configure --enable-gui  # leave out --enable-gui to build only the console wallet make -j2  # use a higher number if you have many cores and memory
+    ./configure --enable-gui  # leave out --enable-gui to build only the console wallet make -j2  # use a higher number if you have many cores and memory, leave -j2 out if you are on a very low-powered system like Raspberry Pi

 The resulting binaries will be in the `src` directory and called `spectre` for the GUI wallet and `spectrecoind` for the console wallet.